johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

    interfere with other shortcuts.
 You can, however, use the :kbd:`Shift` modifier with them, and both the :kbd:`Ctrl` and :kbd:`Shift` modifiers are available with the other movement keys.

-   As we'll see in the :ref:`basic-editing:Editing in WASD Mode` section, the mouse buttons are used for editing actions in this mode, so you need to hold :kbd:`Shift` while left-clicking to move the cursor.

 .. rst-class:: style2